nizne9/EECS498-WI22/README.md

 Please note that the solutions provided are **unofficial**.

-All code has been formatted using black.
+All code that needs to be edited has been formatted using black.